OLLIERANT/alx-system_engineering-devops/0x0B-ssh/README.md

 File 1-create_ssh_key_pair: Write a Bash script that creates an RSA key pair.

 File: 2-ssh_config: Share your SSH client configuration in your answer file.
+Task 3: Add public key provided to your web-01 server.